Tide Child trilogy: The Bone Ships

 Joron Twiner is the son of a poor fisherman and is considered to be from a weak bloodline.
 Joron kills a man in a duel to avenge his father’s death.
 The man’s father, Kept Indyl Karrad, has Joron sentenced to serve as the shipwife (captain) of the black ship Tide Child.
 Aboard Tide Child, Joron spends most of his time drinking.
 “Lucky” Meas Gilbryn is the disgraced daughter of Thirteenbern Gilbryn, leader of the Hundred Isles.
-She wins command of Tide Child in a duel; Joron becomes her Deckholder, or second-in-command.
+She wins command of Tide Child in a duel; Joron becomes her Deckkeeper, or second-in-command.
 Tide Child is badly damaged during a battle with raiders.
 He sails to Bernshulme, capital of the Hundred Isles, for repairs.

 In Bernshulme, Karrad reveals that a living arakeesian has been spotted.
 Karrad and Meas both want to end the war with the Gaunt Islanders, though for different reasons.
 They plan to escort the arakeesian to a remote section of ocean and kill it so that the bones cannot be used to create more ships.
 Tide Child obtains a shipment of crossbow bolts, poisoned with "hiyl", with which to kill the creature.
 Meas assembles a crew of criminals, bodyguards, sailors from her previous ship, and a gullaime, a humanoid bird-like creature who can control the wind.
-Karrad sends a spy named Dinyl to become part of the crew; Dinyl and Joron become friends and eventually lovers.
+Karrad sends a spy named Dinyl Kiveth to become part of the crew; Dinyl and Joron become friends and eventually lovers.

 During a fight with raiders, the gullaime exhausts its supply of energy and becomes “windsick”, falling into a coma.
 Raiders hold control of towers on both Arkannis Isle and Skearith’s Spine, a mountain range that divides the Gaunt Isles and Hundred Isles.
 Tide Child's crew lands on the island.
 The gullaime is recharged by the island’s windspire.
 It assists Tide Child's crew with destroying the towers, allowing the arakeesian to continue its journey unharmed.
 After touching the windspire, Joron develops a supernatural connection to the gullaime.

 Tide Child is chased by Hag's Hunter, a white ship captained by Meas’s sister Kyrie.
 Tide Child is defeated, but the arakeesian sinks Hag’s Hunter before Meas can surrender.
 Dinyl tries to kill the arakeesian but Joron cuts off his hand, destroying their relationship.
 The gullaime tells the crew that more arakeesians will appear.
 Meas refuses to kill it, stating that her goals have changed.
 Meas orders the poisoned bolts to be dumped overboard, and the arakeesian swims away unharmed.